Informfully/Experiments/experiments/recsys_2025/final_recommendations/README.md

 * [userID_1]: [itemID_A, itemID_B, ...]
 * [userID_2]: [itemID_X, itemID_Y, ...]

-The values for each 'userID' and 'itemID' are copied from the underlying dataset (the IDs are from the respective dataset).
 Items are ordered by their prediction score in descending order.
+The values for each 'userID' and 'itemID' to the IDs of the original dataset.

 ## Collection